kbase/kb_sdk/README.md

     docker pull kbase/kb-sdk

 Create a wrapper script to call the SDK.
 This script can be placed anywhere you wish, but it should be on your path.
 In this example, we will install it in $HOME/bin/.
-To use this approach on Windows, you may need to install the Windows for Linux (WSL).
+To use this approach on Windows, you may need to install Windows for Linux (WSL).

     docker run kbase/kb-sdk genscript > $HOME/bin/kb-sdk
     chmod 755 $HOME/bin/kb-sdk